 The Emperor’s Riddle by Kat Zhang

 Treasure Map Meets Ancient Chinese Hidden Treasure” epic quest that Mia Chen and her older brother must solve in order to find their missing Aunt Ling.
-Time is running out as her Aunt’s nemesis, Ying, is on the trail too. [chapter book, ages 8 and up]
+Time is running out as her Aunt’s nemesis, Ying, is on the trail too. [middle grade, ages 8 and up]